Georgia and Armenia - Caucasus Discoverer

 Day 12 - Echmiadzin – Zvartnots – Yerevan

-We head back to Yerevan, stopping en route to visit communities of Kurdish and Yazidi people with their distinct customs and culture – another hidden side to Armenia.
+We head back to Yerevan, stopping en route to visit a community of Yazidi people with their distinct customs and culture – another hidden side to Armenia.
 This afternoon we visit the complex of churches at Echmiadzin – a rather stunning ensemble – and the ruins of the temple of Zvartnots, before ending up in Yerevan for the night.
 Overnight Hotel Imperial Palace or similar.
 (BL)

 Echmiadzin